Advertisement law related news brief

 WHO WE ARE

 JLCom Publishing Co., L.L.C. is the publisher of Advertising Compliance Service™.
-For nearly 29 years, Advertising Compliance Service™ has been the authoritative and comprehensive source of information for advertising law practitioners, advertisers and advertising agencies -- and their attorneys.
-Both in-house counsel and outside counsel routinely rely on Advertising Compliance Service™.
-One of the 27 advertising law-related topics that are regularly covered by this newsletter/reference service is found in Tab #1, the Bulletin section, and is entitled, "Brief News of Note."
+For over 34 years (1981-2015),Advertising Compliance Service™ was the authoritative - and comprehensive - source of information for advertising law practitioners, advertisers and advertising agencies -- and their attorneys.
+One of the 27 advertising law-related topics that were regularly covered by this newsletter/reference service was found in Tab #1, the Bulletin section, and is entitled, "Brief News of Note."

 Lawyers specializing in advertising law - including in-house counsel and outside counsel - help their clients comply with laws involving false, unfair and deceptive acts.

-© Copyright 1998-2010 JLCom Publishing Co., L.L.C.
+© Copyright 1998-2014 JLCom Publishing Co., L.L.C.
 All rights reserved.

-IMPORTANT NOTICE: Materials included in this Website are intended for general information purposes only and are not intended to provide, and do not constitute, legal or other advice.
+IMPORTANT NOTICE: Materials included in this Web Site are intended for general information purposes only and are not intended to provide - and do not constitute - legal or other advice.
 Persons who need legal or other services should contact a duly licensed professional.
-The inclusion of links on this Website are to Websites maintained by third parties over whom JLCom Publishing Co., LLC has no control.
-Such links do not imply endorsement of the material contained therein.
+The inclusion of links on this Website are to Websites that are maintained by third parties over whom JLCom Publishing Co., LLC has no control.
+Such links do not imply endorsement of the material that's contained therein.
 JLCom Publishing Co., LLC makes no claims, representations, or warranties as to the accuracy, completeness, or appropriateness of these Web Sites or the information these websites contain.
 Read this disclaimer and our privacy statement before using this site.